MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 In essence, this delay mechanism serves as a proactive measure to optimize resource utilization and ensure that your environment continues to perform at its best, even under challenging conditions.

-To successfully diagnose performance issues using Lifecycle Services, visit [Troubleshooting SQL performance](../lifecycle-services/performancetroubleshooting#details.md) for more details.
+For more information to help you successfully diagnose performance issues using Lifecycle Services, see [Troubleshooting SQL performance](../lifecycle-services/performancetroubleshooting#details.md).

 > [!NOTE]
 > The batch framework is able to detect instances when there are no non-throttled tasks to be scheduled and executed at any given time.
 When this occurs, the batch tries to fetch batch tasks from the throttled classes queue to prevent resources from being idle.